Xilinx/Vitis-Tutorials/Acceleration_Tutorial/Section_1-Workflows/README.md

 The algorithm to accelerate is a common linear algebra solver, the decomposition of a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose.
 For this purpose we will use the Cholesky decomposition or Cholesky factorization (pronounced /ʃo-LESS-key/).
 This solver is useful for several numerical problems, in particular for Monte Carlo simulations.
 This solver is included as part the official Vitis accelerated libraries, here is a link to its documentation: https://xilinx.github.io/Vitis_Libraries/solver/guide_L2/L2_api.html#potrf

-For our purpose, we will star with a straighforward description implemented in C++.
+For our purpose, we will start with a straighforward description implemented in C++.

 The source code can be found here: ./src/reference.cpp It can be run like so at the command line: g++ ....